Strategic Management Society: Strategic Management Journal

 Since its establishment in 1980, The Strategic Management Journal has been the official journal of the Strategic Management Society.
-It is published in 13 issues per year by Wiley-Blackwell and the current Co-Editors are Rajshree Agarwal, University of Maryland, USA, Mary Benner University of Minnesota, USA, Vibha Gaba INSEAD, Singapore, and Brian Silverman University of Toronto, Canada.
+It is published in 13 issues per year by Wiley-Blackwell and the current co-editors are Rajshree Agarwal, University of Maryland, Mary Benner University of Minnesota, Vibha Gaba INSEAD, Singapore, and Brian Silverman University of Toronto.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 3.367.

 Key topics discussed in the journal are strategic resource allocation; organization structure; leadership; entrepreneurship and organizational purpose; methods and techniques for evaluating and understanding competitive, technological, social, and political environments; planning processes; and strategic decision processes.